ialbert/bio/README.md

 ## Quick install

 `bio` works on Linux and Mac computers and on Windows when using the Linux Subsystem.
 Install the package with:

-    # We recommend install prerequisites with conda.
+    # We recommend installing prerequisites with conda.
     conda install -c bioconda biopython parasail-python

     # Install the bio package.